squid-cache/squid-cache.github.io/Features/SmpScale.rst

  {i} Also may display as '''Cannot bind socket FD NN to 0.0.0.0: (13) Permission denied''' if you disabled IPv6.

-Check the permisssions on '''/var/run/squid''' where Squid registers its PID files and IPC channel sockets.
-That area requires ownership by the Squid user.
+Check the permissions on '''/var/run/squid''' (or whatever you set ./configure --localstatedir to) where Squid registers its IPC channel sockets (Unix Domain Sockets or UDS).
+That directory requires ownership by the Squid user.

 === write failure (40) Message too long ===